XuNeo/luavgl/README.md

 ```
 ## Custom Widget

-lugl support custom widget, and use them in `lua` just like lvgl core widgets.
+luavgl support custom widget, and use them in `lua` just like lvgl core widgets.
-An example is provided in [`simulator/extension.c`](https://github.com/XuNeo/lugl/blob/master/simulator/extension.c#L62)
+An example is provided in [`simulator/extension.c`](https://github.com/XuNeo/luavgl/blob/master/simulator/extension.c#L62)

-For custom widget, it should be registered to Lua after lugl lib loaded.
+For custom widget, it should be registered to Lua after luavgl lib loaded.